machinescream/worker_manager/README.md

 First step: Executor - is a Singleton, you can call Executor everywhere you want, it will not produce any instance except first one.

-Second step: You MUST set isolatePool size for Executor and warm up isolates.
+Second step: You can set isolatePool size for Executor and warm up isolates.
 Write this code inside main function (make sure that you main is async):

 ```